cuijiyao01/docker-k8s-training/sample-app/exercise_04_reviews_as_helm_chart.md

 If want to know more about this limitation read Step 3 of the next exercise.

-Now do `helm install <release-name> bulletinboard-reviews-chart.tgz --values customValues.yaml` in the directory containing the helm-chart-archive and the `customValues.yaml`.
+Now do `helm install reviews bulletinboard-reviews-chart.tgz --values customValues.yaml` in the directory containing the helm-chart-archive and the `customValues.yaml`.
 (Or adapt the path in command accordingly.)
+The third word (reviews) in this command will be the name of the helm release.
+You can choose any name here, but the name will be part of every resource deployed by the chart.

+> **Important**: If you choose a different name for the helm release you have to adapt the configmap of the **Bulletinboard-Ads** because the name of the service will then be `<release-name>-reviews-app-service`, therefor the `REVIEWS_HOST_INTERNAL` value needs to be `http://<release-name>-reviews-app-service`.

 You can test that the reviews-service is running by executing `kubectl get all -l "component=reviews"`.
 The pods should be on state running.